bseddon/letsencrypt-hmailserver/README.md

 1. Get a certificate PFX
 2. Extract the certificate and private key as PEM files
 3. Add the certificate and private key to hMailServer
+4. Download and install the Let's Encrypt intermediate certificate
 4. Add ports for secure access to SMTP, POP3 and IMAP services and apply the certificate to each service
 5. Restart the hMailServer service so it will load up the new certificate

-Because Let's Encrypt certificates last only up to 90 days steps 1, 2 and 5 need to be repeated everytime the certificate needs to be replaced so it's best if its automated.
-Steps 3 and 4 only apply the first time a certificate is applied.
+Because Let's Encrypt certificates last only up to 90 days steps 1, 2 and 6 need to be repeated everytime the certificate needs to be replaced so it's best if its automated.
+Steps 3, 4 and 5 only apply the first time a certificate is applied.

 **Only one certificate is needed even if hMailServer hosts multiple domains.
 It is the connection to the server that is being encrypted not emails destined for a specific domain.**